acend/container-basics-training/content/en/docs/12.0/_index.en.md

 weight: 12
 ---

-In this Lab you'll learn some more advanced features used when debugging, stopping and starting containers
+In this lab, you'll learn some more advanced features used when debugging, stopping and starting containers

 ## Docker info